Updated: Mar 6

 By Nandor Szotak - June 1st 2019

-My friend Mike was still here from mainland, so he was a good push for me to plan this hike already.
+My friend Mike was still here from the mainland, so it was a good push for me to plan this hike already.

-We started our trek by going around a water tank, and followed a dry trail all the way to the 1st summit on the ridge called Nanaikaalaea.
+We started our trek by going around a water tank and followed a dry trail to the 1st summit on the ridge called Nanaikaalaea.
 If I wouldn't have an offline topographic map with me, I wouldn't know that this is an actual 1060' peak on the ridge.

 Passed that small peak, we were on the way to the 2nd peak Ulimakoli which was a bit higher, reaching 1300' in elevation.